matgoebl/nodemcu-wifimusicledclock/README.md

 Network Upgrade
 ---------------
-The gadget is able to upgrade itself directly from [githup](https://github.com/matgoebl/nodemcu-wifimusicledclock/blob/master/updater.lua).
+The gadget is able to upgrade itself directly from github using its [updater](https://github.com/matgoebl/nodemcu-wifimusicledclock/blob/master/updater.lua).

 - Press RESET (or hold Left/MODE Button for 3 seconds)
 - Press Left/MODE Button for 6 seconds